 If you’re in a coma, do you want to be kept alive at all costs?
 Do you wish to donate your organs?

 Don’t force your family to make these tough decisions for you.
 Make end-of-life arrangements and answer these critical questions before it’s too late.

 Last Will and Testament

-If you do not name an executor, the probate court will name a representative to carry out the instructions.
-An executor/representative does not receive his or her power until you, as creator of the will, dies.
+In a will, you also have the option to designate an executor.
+An executor carries out the instructions you leave in your will.
+If you do not choose an executor, the probate court will name a representative to carry out the instructions.
+An executor/representative does not receive their power until you, the will’s creator, die.

 Other situations that override a will:

 - bank accounts (typically referred to as payable on death designations, not beneficiaries)

 Having a detailed will makes life much easier for your family.
 It assures that there’s no confusion about asset and property allocation after your death, and there’s no guesswork as to how you wish to be laid to rest.

 Learn more about wills and how they work.

 A durable power of attorney (POA) document allows you to appoint a person, known as an attorney-in-fact or agent, to manage your financial and personal affairs if you cannot.
 Unlike a simple power of attorney, a durable power of attorney remains valid even if you become incapacitated, e.g., comatose or dementia.